bongiozzo/musica_mustdie/output/band_accused.md

 # Accused

+Kings of Hardcore

-Дискография
+## Дискография

+### "The Return Of Martha Splatterhead" 1986, Hardcore

+1. Martha Splatterhead
+2. Wrong Side Of The Grave
+3. Take My Time
+4. Destructions
+5. Buried Alive
+6. Show No Mercy
+7. Slow Death
+8. Autopsy
+9. She's Killer
+10.In A Death Bed
+11.Lonely Place
+12.For 4 Bucks
+13.Martha's Revenge

+(p)&(c) 1986 COMBAT Records

-"The Return Of Martha Splatterhead" 1986, Hardcore "More Fun Than An Open Casket Funeral" 1987, Hardcore "Martha Splatterhead Maddest Stories Ever Told" 1988, Hardcore "Grinning Like An Undertaker" 1990, Hardcore
+### "More Fun Than An Open Casket Funeral" 1987, Hardcore

+1. Halo Of Flies
+2. W.C.A.L.T.
+3. Rape (Not A Love Song)
+4. Lifeless Zone
+5. Scotty
+6. Devil Woman
+7. Bethany Home
+8. Merchanized Death
+9. S.H.C.
+10.Judgement Day
+11.Take No Prisoners
+12.Splatter Rock
+13.Septi-Child
+14.I'll Be Glad When You're Dead

+ Blaine - Larynx
+ Alex Maggot Brain - Bass
+ Dana - Drums
+ Tom - Guitar

+Produced By ACCUSED.
+Engineered By Keith Livingston &
+Michael Lord.
+Recorded At Michael Lord Productions
+Valentines Day 1987.

+(p)&(c) 1987 RELATIVITY Records

+### "Martha Splatterhead Maddest Stories Ever Told" 1988, Hardcore

+1. Psychomania (She`s Dead)
+2. The Bag Lady Song
+3. Inherit The Earth (The Day Of Reckoning)
+4. Deception (The Imposters)
+5. Molly`s X`mas `72
+6. I`d Love To Change The World
+7. You Only Die Once
+8. Sick Boy (Life)
+9. Chicago
+10.Starved To Death (Eating `Yer Bodies)
+11.War = Death `88 (And Beyond)
+12.The Maddest Story Ever Told
+13.Intro (From The Tingler)
+14.Scared Of Dark
+15.Losing Your Mind
+16.Smothered Her Trust
+17.Lights Out
+18.The Hearse (Traditional Nursery Rhyme)

+Blaine Fort - Vocals & Lead Guitars
+Alex Maggot Brain - Bass
+Dana Accused - Drums
+Tommy Accused - Guitars

+(p)&(c) 1988 COMBAT / RELATIVITY Records

+### "Grinning Like An Undertaker" 1990, Hardcore

+1. Pounding Nails (Into The Lid Of Your Coffin)
+2. Bullet - Ridden Bodies
+3. The Corpse Walks
+4. Grinning (Like An Undertaker)
+5. Down And Out
+6. Cut And Dried
+7. Dropping Like Flies
+8. M Is For Martha
+9. Room 114
+10.When I Was A Child
+11.The Night
+12.Voices
+13.Boris The Spider
+14.Tapping The Vein

+Produced By Jack Endino & ACCUSED.
+Engineered By Jack Endino.

+(p)&(c) 1990 NASTYMIX Records

-"Straight Razor (EP)" 1991, Hardcore
+### "Straight Razor (EP)" 1991, Hardcore

-"Splatter Rock" 1992, Hardcore
+### "Splatter Rock" 1992, Hardcore

+1. Two Hours Till Sunrise
+2. Stick In A Hole
+3. No Choice
+4. Lettin' Go
+5. Blind Hate/Blind Rage
+6. Greenwood House Of Medicine/
+   Don't You Have A Women
+7. She's Back
+8. Tearing Apart
+9. Green Eyed Lady
+10.Brutality And Corruption
+11.Living,Dying,Living/
+   In A Zombie World

+ Blaine - Vox
+ Alex Maggot Brain - Bass
+ Devin - Drums
+ Tom - Guitar

+Produced By ACCUSED.
+Engineered By Barry & John.
+Recorded At Music Source,Seattle,WA.

+(p)&(c) 1992 NASTYMIX Records

-"Oh Martha!"
+### "Oh Martha!"
 2005, Crossover

-"The Curse Of Martha Splatterhead" 2009, Crossover
+### "The Curse Of Martha Splatterhead" 2009, Crossover

+1. The Splatterbeast
+2. Stomped to Death
+3. Bodies are Rising
+4. Festival of Flesh
+5. Elijah Black
+6. Scotty Came Back
+7. Hemline
+8. Die Violently
+9. By the Hook
+10. Avenue of the Dead
+11. Fuck Sorry
+12. Martha's Disciples
+13. Seriously Dead
+14. Splatter Rock II

 ## Отношения с другими группами